 Truly, it was ugly, really ugly to hear and have these thoughts, not only that it was also draining and horrible.
 But these thoughts were having the time of their lives, churning away and bringing me lower with them.

 Defeating a Worry

-Somehow, as I observed them go through my mind, something within me felt that it did not have to be this way, but while I was observing it all, I still was not doing anything about it.
-That’s when I started to remember what I had learned in Belsebuub’s courses on self-knowledge, and the technique of elimination of the egos which I had just recently learned, so I started to ask for help and to eliminate all of these negative things that I was seeing and feeling.
+Somehow, as I observed them go through my mind, something within me felt that it did not have to be this way, but while I was observing it all, I realized that I was still not doing anything about it.
+That’s when I started to remember why I was here for, self-knowledge and remembered the technique of elimination of the egos which I had just recently learned, so I started to ask for help and to eliminate all of these negative things that I was seeing and feeling.

 As I did that, a certain detachment from the thoughts started to come through – I could see that it was like they had a life of their own and that they were at odds with my consciousness who was observing it happening.

 I no longer wanted to let it continue to pour this negativity and send it toward others, polluting the energies of the room, polluting my own energies and draining me.

 I asked and prayed over and over to my Divine Mother for the elimination of the egos (from thoughts to emotions) as I saw them, then I’d focus on my senses, trying to really be there, feeling the soap, the sponge, the plates, the water, all the while keeping on observing myself inwardly as well.